sarat9/microservices-architect-config-starter/README.md

 Architecture of sample multiple microservices developed in different technologies - Spring Boot, Node.js, Python, React.js in a project.
-Microservices connected by an API Gateway using Netflix Zuul.
+Microservices connected by an API Gateway using Netflix Zuul and Netflix Eureka.

 ## Application Architecture